Jeffrey Toobin back on CNN after exposing himself on Zoom call

-Longtime CNN Jeffrey Toobin returned to cable news Thursday, eight months after exposing himself on a Zoom call with his New Yorker colleagues.
+Longtime CNN legal analyst Jeffrey Toobin returned to cable news Thursday, eight months after exposing himself on a Zoom call with his New Yorker colleagues.

 A contrite Mr. Toobin appeared with “CNN Newsroom” host Alisyn Camerota, who recapped the October episode in which he was caught masturbating during a break on the Zoom call.
 He was fired from the magazine, where he had worked for 27 years.